hycner/github-actions/README.md

 ### NOTES
 - The `build` folder contains any temporary files / artifacts
+- The `package.json` is there for any workflows that need an example node setup
+- Most of these require `environments` to be set up on the repo

 ### EXAMPLES
 - `approval.yml` - Manual approval
-    - This requires `environments` to be set up on the repo
 - `artifacts.yml` - Passing artifacts between jobs
+- `aws.yml` - Upload to AWS S3
 - `env-vars.yml` - Using environment variables
+- `npm-caching.yml` - Cache NPM's `node_modules`
 - `os.yml` - Different operating systems on different steps

 ### TODO
 - Examples
-    - Caching
     - Using docker in an action
-    - AWS S3 upload